 - Must enable your brand and activate the channel.
 Leads will not be able to connect with your business through either channel unless your brand is approved by Apple and Google and activates the channels first.

 - May only chat with leads who have reached out first.
 This rule is the same across every omnichannel messaging channel.
 It’s incredibly important to ensure a great customer experience and reduce spam.
-With Apple Business Chat and Google’s Business Messages, there isn’t a way for your agents to contact leads who haven’t messaged first.
+With Apple Messages for Business and Google’s Business Messages, there isn’t a way for your agents to contact leads who haven’t messaged first.

 - Can not reconnect with leads who end conversations.
 If a customer texts in with a question and opts into your business text messaging service, you are allowed to follow up with them.
-It’s a little different with Apple Business Chat or Google’s Business Messages.
+It’s a little different with Apple Messages for Business or Google’s Business Messages.
 If a lead finishes a conversation and deletes it, your agents may not message them again.

 - Should send immediate auto replies to each lead.
 Leads expect a smooth, fast messaging experience.
 Send customers auto replies as soon as they text in.
 During business hours, include expected reply times in your auto reply.
 After business hours, list your hours of operation, too.

 Other than these four particularities, best practices for Apple Messages for Business and Google’s Business Messages are similar to those of other messaging channels.
 Be prompt, write short and clear messages, and use a positive tone where possible.